-The Department of Psychology maintains an active website (https://psychology.columbia.edu) , in which the Undergraduate InfoPack for Current Students (http://dept.psych.columbia.edu/dept/ugrad/infopack.html) provides access to a wide variety of information for majors and prospective majors.
+The Department of Psychology website (https:// psychology.columbia.edu) provides access to a wide variety of information for majors and prospective majors.
 Among other useful resources, students will find syllabi posted for most lecture and lab courses and for many advanced seminars.
 Students should read the on-line course syllabi prior to registering for psychology courses.
 For assistance in finding all necessary resources, students should contact the undergraduate curriculum assistant (uca@psych.columbia.edu).